COVID Mitigation Actions

 DROP OFF AND PICK UP

 Students are to be dropped off and picked up outside at the designated North Entrances.

 When possible and appropriate, distancing will be practiced.

-Children will wash their hands when entering the classroom or moving to specials.
+Students will be encouraged to sanitize their hands when entering the classroom or moving to the next class.

-Students will be in grade level and class level cohorts with as much distancing as space allows.
+Students will be space apart in grade level cohorts with as much distancing as space allows.

 Will occur outside in class level cohorts based on playground size regulations.